Determining cost basis

 The difference between your cost basis and the amount you received when you sold or redeemed your shares represents your gain or loss.
 If you held your shares as a capital asset, the gain or loss that you realize will be a capital gain or loss and will be long-term or short-term, generally depending on how long you have held your shares.

-A wash-sale transaction occurs when you sell shares at a loss and purchase new shares (including reinvested dividends) in the same fund within a 61-day period, beginning 30 days prior to the sale and ending 30 days after the sale.
+A wash-sale transaction occurs when you sell shares at a loss and purchase the same or substantially identical shares (including reinvested dividends) within a 61-day period, beginning 30 days prior to the sale and ending 30 days after the sale.
 With wash sales, you may not be able to claim some or all of the capital loss immediately.
 The amount of any postponed loss is added back to the cost basis of the new shares you purchased in the wash-sale transaction.
 When you eventually sell those shares, your average cost will reflect the postponed loss amount.

 Effects of sales loads